 Don't Be Sales -y

 What people do want is to be told a good story.
-So tell them about how fast your client was able to get up and running because of your intuitive user interface.
+So tell them how fast your client got up and running because of your intuitive user interface.
 Then include stats that prove your point, followed by a quote for some social proof (see below).

 Along with stories, people love numbers.
-Numbers don’t lie, so they’re reassuring.
-Pepper in some statistics and a graph or two that add weight to the story you’re telling.
-Be sure they’re appropriate numbers, and don’t get too technical; there's a time and a place for deep, technical detail, but a case study isn’t it.
+Numbers don't lie, so they're reassuring.
+Pepper in some statistics and a graph or two that add weight to your story.
+Be sure they're appropriate numbers, and don't get too technical; there's a time and a place for deep, technical detail, but a case study isn't it.
 Save the deep dive for the whitepaper.

 Add Social Proof

 Quote the client; this kind of social proof is invaluable in helping prove your worth to a potential customer.
 Remember, people, trust people.
 Some quotes spread throughout the narrative that drives home a point are a great way to provide social proof that you are as good as you say you are.